 Ready-to-deploy workflows powered by Gmail + NextAutomation

-1Gmail receives form submission notification with lead details in email body
+1Gmail receives broker offering with deal details in the email body or attached OM

-2n8n parses email using regex or AI to extract name, email, phone, property interest, price range
+2n8n parses email using regex or AI to extract property address, asking price, cap rate, NOI, and unit/SF count

-3Check if contact exists in HubSpot; if not, create new contact with 'Website Lead' source
+3Check if deal or broker exists in HubSpot; if not, create a new deal with 'Broker Offering' source

-Leads receive professional, personalized responses instantly instead of waiting hours for agents to check email.
-First-response time drops from an average of 3 hours to under 60 seconds, increasing qualification rate by 35%.
-Agents arrive at follow-up calls with full context already logged in CRM.
+Brokers receive professional, immediate responses instead of waiting hours for the team to surface from tours.
+First-response time drops from an average of 3 hours to under 60 seconds, increasing first-look access on off-market deals.
+Analysts arrive at underwriting with full context already logged in the CRM.

 Connect Gmail to your workflows with powerful triggers and actions